austinnoronha/HacktoberFest2020-Contributions/README.md

 # Overview

-HacktoberFest 2020 Contributions Repository is for all who would like to Contribute to the #OpenSource :rainbow:

-The goal of this project is to help the beginners/advanced users with their contributions in #OpenSource :earth_asia: Community
+HacktoberFest 2020 Contributions Repository - The goal of this project is to help the beginners/advanced users with their contributions in #OpenSource :earth_asia: Community

 We aim to achieve this collaboratively, so feel free to contribute in any way you want, just make sure to follow the contribution guidelines.